 Costs to students

 The Department of Biology will provide each course participant with an AncestryDNA test kit that the student will submit soon after registering.
-(Should the student not remain registered for the course after the S21 drop/add deadline, we will expect the student to reimburse the Department for the $50 kit cost.)
+(Should the student not remain registered for the course after the F23 drop/add deadline, we will expect the student to reimburse the Department for the $60 kit cost.
+We will ask you to sign an agreement about this when you register for the class.)

 We will require each student to purchase the Traits function from Ancestry (a $20 expense) after receiving their test results.